Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

 ## Running a User-Constructed Parallel Workflow

-Now let's consider a similar but nonetheless distinct example.
-Here, we will define a workflow where we will carry out two EMT structure relaxations, but the two jobs are not dependent on one another.
-In this example, Covalent will know that it can run the two jobs separately, and even if Job 1 were to fail, Job 2 would still progress.
+Now we will define a workflow where we will carry out two EMT structure relaxations, but the two jobs are not dependent on one another.
+In this example, the workflow manager will know that it can run the two jobs separately, and even if Job 1 were to fail, Job 2 would still progress.

 ```mermaid
 graph LR